Family Guide to Understand Addiction Relapse

 Could Parenting Styles Cause Eating Disorders?

 Research has shown that children and youth who diet are much more likely to develop eating disorders.
 In fact, the earlier that dieting begins, the more likely a significant eating disorder can occur.
-Body positivity begins at home; many parenting ways can help children naturally develop body positivity.
-It is very normal and expected that […]
+Body positivity begins at home; parenting styles can help to develop body positivity naturally.
+It is normal and expected that […]

 Families Recovering Together Against Addiction